 Neuroendocrine tumors (NETs), form from cells that release hormones in response to a signal from the nervous system.
 Neuroendocrine tumors are often small and can be malignant (cancerous) or benign (non-cancerous).

 One type of NET, carcinoid tumors, most commonly develops in the gastrointestinal tract including the esophagus, stomach, small intestine, appendix and colon.
 These tumors called gastroenteropancreatic neuroendocrine tumors (GEP-NETs) and pheochromocytomas/paragangliomas (PHEOs/PARAs), are rare, typically slow to develop and difficult to diagnose.
 Early diagnosis and successful management depends largely on physician experience and expertise as well as advanced imaging and laboratory facilities.

-At Penn Gastroenterology, our team of specialists includes gastroenterologists, oncologists, radiologists, pathologists and surgeons who work together to provide a diagnosis and personalized treatment plans tailored to the needs of every patient.
+Together, across the healths ystem, our team of NETS specialists includes oncologists, gastroenterologists, radiologists, geneticists, pathologists and surgeons who work together to provide a diagnosis and personalized treatment plans tailored to the needs of every patient.
 Our program is the first and only one of its kind in the mid-Atlantic region.
 Our program features genetic testing, a dedicated nurse coordinator and tumor board review of cases.

-Learn more about our Neuroendocrine Tumor Program at the Abramson Cancer Center.
+Learn more about our Neuroendocrine Cancer Program at the Abramson Cancer Center.

 For questions or to schedule an appointment contact one of our dedicated nurse navigators:

 Diann Boyd, BSN, RN, OCN